pimcore/data-hub/doc/graphl/DocumentMutations.md

 ## Document Mutations

 > Experimental + not feature complete!
 Subject to change without notice.

-> Important Note: To be able to fully exploit this feature you have to understand Pimcore's [editable naming strategy](https://pimcore.com/docs/6.x/Development_Documentation/Documents/Editable_Naming_Strategies.html)

 ## Supported Document types

 * Email